micmejia/bible-dump/NKJV/Mark/Mark 1.md

 saying, "Let _us_ alone!
 What have we to do with You, Jesus of Nazareth?
 Did You come to destroy us?
 I know who You are--the Holy One of God!"

 ###### 25
-But Jesus rebuked him, saying, [^h]"Be quiet, and come out of him!"
+But Jesus rebuked him, saying, "Be quiet, and come out of him!"

 ###### 26
 And when the unclean spirit had convulsed him and cried out with a loud voice, he came out of him.

 ###### 27
-Then they were all amazed, so that they questioned among themselves, saying, [^i]"What is this?
-What new [^j]doctrine _is_ this?
+Then they were all amazed, so that they questioned among themselves, saying, "What is this?
+What new doctrine _is_ this?
 For with authority He commands even the unclean spirits, and they obey Him."

 ###### 28
 And immediately His fame spread throughout all the region around Galilee. ## Peter's Mother-in-Law Healed